 Graphic Designer Salary in the USA

-In the USA a median graphic designer makes around $50.000 per year.
-If you fall on the bottom half, you might make less such as $20.000 a year.
-If you fall on the top half, then you may make around $60.000 a year.
+In the USA, a median graphic designer makes around $50.000 per year.
+If you fall in the bottom half, you might make less than $20.000 a year.
+If you fall in the top half, you may make around $60.000 a year.

 Graphic Designer Salary in Australia

-In Australia, the average salary for a graphic designer is around AUD 70.000.
-If you fall on the bottom half, then you are looking around AUD 45.000, and if you fall on the top half, you will probably make way more than the average Australian salary for a graphic designer.
+The average salary for a graphic designer in Australia is around AUD 70.000.
+If you fall in the bottom half, you are looking at around AUD 45.000.
+If you fall in the top half, you will probably make way more than the average Australian salary for a graphic designer.

 Graphic Designer Salary in Europe

 In Europe, the average salary for a graphic designer is around 30.000 Euros.
-If you fall on the bottom half, then you are looking around 17.000 Euros, and if you fall on the top half, you will probably make approximately 50.000 Euros.
+If you fall in the bottom half, you are looking at about 17.000 Euros, and if you fall in the top half, you will probably make approximately 50.000 Euros.

 Junior Graphic Designer Salary

 Junior graphic designers are less experienced and less skilled graphic designers.
 They will make less than the senior graphic designer.
 Their payroll is around $35.000 in the USA.
-In Australia, junior graphic designer salary is around AUD 35.000.
+In Australia, a junior graphic designer’s salary is around AUD 35.000.
 In Europe, their pay is around 25.000 Euros.